 2. Feed baby at an angle

 Before you burp your baby, make sure to grab a burp rag or two.
 Babies spit up a lot!
-I always have a few burp rags around at all times.
-Yet, I still end up having spit up on my clothes most of the time.
+One new mom tip I love is that I always have a few burp rags around.
+Yet, I still have spit up on my clothes and the baby’s clothes most of the time.

 4. Avoid overfeeding

-As a first time mom, the first thing I did when my baby was fussy was trying to nurse them.
-Then I finally realized the different types of fussiness my baby had and was able to tell when she was famished and when it was just gas.
+As a first-time mom, the first thing I did with my fussy babies was try to nurse them.
+Then I finally realized the different types of fussiness my babies had and I was eventually able to tell when they were famished and when it was just gas.

 Feeding them more can increase the air trapped in their tummy.
 Every time they eat, they tend to suck in air.
 With more food on top of the air, it is harder for the air to come naturally.